skagankose/rag-dataset-cretator/README.md

 # RAG Dataset Creator

 A web application that automatically creates RAG (Retrieval-Augmented Generation) datasets from Wikipedia articles.
-It fetches articles, processes them into chunks, generates questions using AI, and saves everything as structured files ready for machine learning workflows.
+It fetches articles, processes them into chunks, generates questions using LLMs (Gemini or ChatGPT), and saves everything as structured files ready for machine learning workflows.

 ## What This Application Does